ruddra/ruddra1.github.io/source/_posts/2014-12-29-django-tutorial-make-a-blog.markdown

 comments: true
 categories: [django, class_based_view, django-model]
 ---
 "Making a blog using django" is probably the most made tutorial about making an blog using Django.
 This post is no different.
-But I made this in my own way using different django built-in  features so that less coding is required and making it more understandable.<!--more-->
+But I made this in my own way using some of django's built-in  features so that less coding is required and making it more understandable.<!--more-->

 Before jumping to the main event, see if you have these installed in your pc:

     1. Python 3 installed in the computer.
 (Or python 2.7 if you prefer)

     2. Django 1.7 installed in the computer.

-<b>PS: If you don't understand any part of the blog, you can always check the source code provided here in github: https://github.com/skyrudy/myblog </b>

 Django appears to be a MVC framework, but instead of using the name 'Controller', we call it as 'View' and 'View' as 'Template', Also Django is not a CMS.
 It’s a Web framework; it’s a programming tool that let’s you build Web sites.
 Check here for details: <a href="https://docs.djangoproject.com/en/dev/faq/general">SOURCE</a>.